| Y/M/D | Person | Association | Description | Composition | Food | Event |

 Willa Cather | Prairie Avenue and Eightieth Street were in that half-liquid, half-congealed condition peculiar to the streets of Chicago at that season of the year. |

-The Devil in the White City: Murder, Magic and Madness at the Fair that Changed America | Book | Erik Larson | John B Sherman's street |
+| The Devil in the White City: Murder, Magic and Madness at the Fair that Changed America | Book | Erik Larson | Carolers moved among the mansions on Prairie Avenue, pausing now and then to enter the fine houses for hot mulled cider and cocoa. |

 As an Amazon Associate I earn from qualifying purchases.